How Often Should A Ladder Be Inspected

 Weekly or Monthly Checks

 For ladders that aren’t used every day but still see regular service, a more thorough weekly or monthly inspection makes sense.
-Here's the thing — during these sessions, you can dig a little deeper: examine the joints, test the locks, and look for signs of wear that might not be obvious at first glance.
+During these sessions, you can dig a little deeper: examine the joints, test the locks, and look for signs of wear that might not be obvious at first glance.
 If the ladder sits in a damp garage or outdoors, a monthly check helps catch rust or corrosion early.

 Annual Comprehensive Inspection